drgullin/icheck/README.md

 Methods
 -------

-These methods can be used to make changes programmatically.
+These methods can be used to make changes programmatically (any selectors can be used):

 ```js
 // change input's state to 'checked'